Home/US Sports

 The Florida Derby is just around the corner.
 But we’re not referring to the horse racing event; we’re referring to Round 1 of the Stanley Cup Playoffs featuring the Florida Panthers and the Tampa Bay Lightning.
-The Amalie Arena is set to host a showdown between two powerhouse teams from the Atlantic Division, with significant implications on the line.
-It’s shaping up to be an intense showdown, and fans are well that there will be battles all over the ice.
-For the Panthers, it’s Brad Marchand, Matthew Tkachuk, and Sam Bennett who are expected to bring the heat and explosiveness to the series with their physicality, and ability to rile up opponents.
+The Amalie Arena is all set to host a showdown between two powerhouse teams, and it’s shaping up to be an intense showdown.
+For the Panthers, it’s Brad Marchand, Matthew Tkachuk, and Sam Bennett who are expected to bring the heat and explosiveness to the series with their physicality and ability to rile up opponents.
+And that just might be the key to victory.

 The combination of these three in one team may still seem like a fantasy to many fans, though they are yet to watch all 3 on the ice together.
-As these players emerge as pivotal figures for the Panthers, there’s a potential target from the Lightning that could come into play during the game.
+But if they do all make it to the lineup for round one, then this trio could give Florida the extra edge by targeting one Lightning player in particular.
 Who might that be?

 ADVERTISEMENT